uktrade/data-hub-api/docs/Using RQ and RQScheduler.md

 (repeat job at set intervals/times)

 1. The same as step 1 above, but pass in a `cron` value and it will repeat accordingly.
-There are [constants for some often used cron values.](https://github.com/uktrade/data-hub-api/blob/main/datahub/core/queues/cron_constants.py)
+There are [constants for some often used cron values.](https://github.com/uktrade/data-hub-api/blob/main/datahub/core/queues/cron_constants.py).
+Cron tasks listed in `./cron-scheduler.py` are automatically scheduled when the service (re)starts.

 ## Monitoring RQ locally